 Condition Type Typical Waiting Period Notes

-Illness14 - 21 daysCovers all non-accident conditions after this period
+Illness14 - 30 daysCovers all non-accident conditions once the period elapses

-Cruciate ligamentUp to 6 monthsLess common in cats than dogs, but same waiting period applies
+Cruciate ligamentUp to 6 monthsLess frequent in cats than dogs but the same waiting period applies

-Dental disease90 daysOnly covered under comprehensive plans or dental add-ons
+Dental diseaseUp to 6 monthsOnly available under comprehensive plans or dental add-ons

-Tick paralysis14 - 21 daysFalls under general illness waiting period
+Tick paralysis / snake bite14 - 30 daysFalls under the general illness waiting period for most providers

 Cat Insurance Cost Guide 2026

-Indicative monthly premiums for cat insurance in Australia.
+Indicative monthly premiums for cat insurance across Australia.

 Comprehensive